cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/lotus-overview.md

 ---
 aliases: /article/5004-lotus-overview
-description: LOTUS overview
+description: Overview of the LOTUS batch computing cluster, part of JASMIN
 title: LOTUS overview
 weight: 10
 ---

-This article gives an overview of the LOTUS batch computing cluster which is part of JASMIN.
-It covers:

-- What LOTUS is and what it can be used for
-- Where LOTUS can be accessed from

 ## What is LOTUS